 Purpose: The English Language Day at the UN is celebrated on April 23rd, the date traditionally observed as both the birthday and date of death of William Shakespeare.
 The Day is the result of a 2010 initiative by the Department of Global Communications, establishing Languages days for each of the Organization's six Official languages.
 The early modern English language was less than 100 years old in 1590 when Shakespeare was writing.
 No dictionaries had yet been written and most documents were still written in Latin.
 He contributed 1,700 words to the English language because he was the first author to write them down.
 As well as inventing completely new words, he used existing words in inventive ways, for example he was the first person to use 'friend' as a verb, as well as 'unfriended’ (Twelfth Night) and from 'gloom' he invented the word 'gloomy' (Titus Andronicus).

-EVENTS: At UNHQ in New York, Celebration of the 406th Anniversary of William Shakespearse.
+EVENTS: On Thursday, April 23rd, 2026; At UNHQ in New York, The Celebration of the 408th Anniversary of William Shakespearse will be held.
 Because the United Nations has only six official languages, many delegates must speak in a language other than their main language, and this poses a special challenge.
 The history of the UN’s official languages, presented by the Dag Hammarskjöld Library, gives the history of when each of the six official languages of the United Nations became official, beginning in 1946.
-On tuesday April 23rd; The English language Day 2024 event will be co-hosted by the United Nations General Assembly, the United Nations Security Council, The Permanent Mission of the United Kingdom to the U.N.; The Permanent Mission of Canada to the U.N.; The Permanent Mission of United States to the U.N.; The Permanent Mission of Australia to the U.N.; The Permanent Mission of New Zealand to the U.N.;The Permanent Mission of Ghana to the U.N.; The Permanent Mission of Liberia to the U.N.; The Permanent Mission of Nigeria to the U.N.; The Permanent Mission of South Africa to the U.N.; The Permanent Mission of Angola to the U.N.; The Permanent Mission of Malawi to the U.N., The Permanent Mission of Zimbabwe to the U.N.; The Permanent Mission of the Kingdom of Lesotho to the U.N; The Department of Public Information, the United Nations Department of General Assembly Conferences and Meetings (UNDGACM); The United Nations Interpreters, the United Nations Multimedia, the United Nations Radio wIth the participation of the Member states, Specialized agencies, translators and academics.
+The English language Day 2026 event will be co-hosted by the United Nations General Assembly, the United Nations Security Council, The Permanent Mission of the United Kingdom to the U.N.; The Permanent Mission of Canada to the U.N.; The Permanent Mission of United States to the U.N.; The Permanent Mission of Australia to the U.N.; The Permanent Mission of New Zealand to the U.N.;The Permanent Mission of Ghana to the U.N.; The Permanent Mission of Liberia to the U.N.; The Permanent Mission of Nigeria to the U.N.; The Permanent Mission of South Africa to the U.N.; The Permanent Mission of Angola to the U.N.; The Permanent Mission of Malawi to the U.N., The Permanent Mission of Zimbabwe to the U.N.; The Permanent Mission of the Kingdom of Lesotho to the U.N; The Department of Public Information, the United Nations Department of General Assembly Conferences and Meetings (UNDGACM); The United Nations Interpreters, the United Nations Multimedia, the United Nations Radio wIth the participation of the Member states, Specialized agencies, translators and academics.
+Register to participate!

-At UNESCO HQ, The UK Délégation will organize a Meeting with Member States and Institutions for the Celebration of the English Language Day 2024.
+At UNESCO HQ, The UK Délégation will organize a Meeting with Member States and Institutions for the Celebration of the English Language Day 2025.
+Register to participate!

 PODCASTS: At meetings and conferences of Charter or mandated bodies, participants may speak in any of the six official languages.
 Their words are simultaneously rendered into the other five languages by conference interpreters, who interpret into their main language, with the exception of Arabic and Chinese interpreters, who work both from and into their language.
 Listen to the audio-podcasts!